Proma93/drf_learning/README.md

 - Implementing Celery with Redis to manage background tasks, enabling features like periodic reminders for task creation and due dates.
 - Integrating Flower for real-time Celery task monitoring and management.
-- Setting up observability stack with Prometheus/Grafana for metrics visualization and performance monitoring.

 ## Future Work